Time-reversal and PT symmetry breaking in non-Hermitian field theories: Irreversibile fluctuations in non-Hermitian field theories

 is the projector onto the subspace that is orthogonal to the Goldstone mode $\hat{e}_0$.
 The singular part of the susceptibility stems from the unstable mode, which has a well-defined wavenumber $l$.
 Therefore,

 According to our derivation in App.~\ref{app:sus}, the susceptibility asymptotically scales like

 Hence, by comparison with Eq.~\eqref{equ:EPRscale}, we find

 We conclude that, as in the case of the oscillatory instability in Eq.~\eqref{equ:resosc}, $\mathcal{S}^*$ scales as the susceptibility, i.e., as the strength of the fluctuations measured relative to the noise intensity.
+We find this prediction confirmed by the numerical data for an CEP in the nonreciprocal Cahn-Hilliard model~\cite{suchanek2023entropy}, presented in Fig.~\ref{fig:pre_2}(c,f).
 The origin of this connection will be discussed in detail in Sec.~\ref{sec:con}.